Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Setup and preliminaries

 We represent the forces across all reactions using the vector

-Like the fluxes, the forces may depend on the current state $\pp$ and on time $t$, although we leave this dependence implicit in our notation.
+Like the fluxes, the forces generally depend on the state $\pp$ and time $t$, although we leave this implicit in our notation.

-For simplicity, we mainly focus on systems without odd variables (such as velocity or momenta).
-However, many of our results generalize to systems with odd variables.
-See \appref{odd} for more details.
+For simplicity, in the main text, we focus on systems without odd variables (such as velocities or momenta).
+However, many of our results generalize to systems with odd variables; see \appref{odd} for more details.
 In systems without odd variables, each reaction $\rr\in\{1,\dots,\numedge\}$ is associated one-to-one with a reverse reaction $\negedge\in\{1,\dots,\numedge\}$ such that